nschapka/WordSearcher/README.md

 testInput is the provided input file, it's only used to test file reading functionality

 ##### Description
-given an input file of the form: targetWord(1),targetWord(2),...,targetWord(n) A,B,C...n
-B
-C
-...
-n

-or, a single line of target words, separated by commas, followed by an n x n square grid of letters separated by commas, this program will find each word and report its coordinates to the command line in the format e.g.:
+given an input file of the form of a single line of target words, separated by commas, followed by an n x n square grid of letters separated by commas, this program will find each word and report its coordinates to the command line in the format e.g.:
-  WORD: (0,1),(0,2),(0,3),(0,4)
+  `WORD: (0,1),(0,2),(0,3),(0,4)`
 for each target word in the input file.